chkass06/Biomol-final-project/README.md

 ---

 ## 🧪 Output
+cds_comparison.fa : Combined file where we have the predicted CDS from each method.
+Crucial analysis in their comparison after enterin this file in T-Coffee (ab_initio: 2 proteins, 2 CDS; homology-based: 1 protein, 1 CDS - from all 7 exonic regions in all_exons.fa)

-pred_proteins_exonerate.fa: Protein sequence predicted from exon alignment
+pred_proteins_exonerate.fa: Protein sequence predicted from all exon regions alignment

 comparison_all.fa: Combined file with all predicted proteins (including those obtained from ab-initio gene prediction mehod -> ready for T-Coffee)